 Recently, several external memory techniques have been developed for a wide variety of graphics and visualization problems, including surface simplification, volume rendering, isosurface generation, ray tracing, surface reconstruction, and so on.
 This work has had significant impact given that in recent years there has been a rapid increase in the raw size of datasets.
 Several technological trends are contributing to this, such as the development of high-resolution 3D scanners, and the need to visualize ASCI-size (Accelerated Strategic Computing Initiative) datasets.
-Another important push for this kind of technology is the growing speed gap between main memory and caches, such a gap penalizes algorithms which do not optimize for coherence of access.
+Another important push for this kind of technology is the growing speed gap between main memory and caches, which penalizes algorithms that do not optimize for coherence of access.
 Because of these reasons, much research in computer graphics focuses on developing out-of-core (and often cache-friendly) techniques.

-This paper surveys fundamental issues, current problems, and unresolved solutions, and aims to provide students and graphics researchers and professionals with an effective knowledge of current techniques, as well as the foundation to develop novel techniques on their own.
+This paper surveys fundamental issues, current problems, and unresolved questions, and aims to provide graphics researchers and professionals with an effective knowledge of current techniques, as well as the foundation to develop novel techniques on their own.